rlivings39/learning-compilers/README.md

 Options:

---lex           Run the lexer but stop before parsing --print-tokens  Print out the tokens found by the lexer --parse         Run the lexer and parser but stop before codegen --pretty-print  Pretty print the output of the parser --codegen       Run the lexer, parser, codegen but stop before assembly generation --asm-only (-S) Emit assembly in input-file.s rather than linking an executable --help (-h)     Show the help
+--lex                Run the lexer but stop before parsing --print-tokens       Print out the tokens found by the lexer --parse              Run the lexer and parser but stop before codegen --pretty-print       Pretty print the output of the parser --tacky              Run the lexer, parser, and TACKY IR generation stopping before assembly generation --pretty-print-tacky Pretty print TACKY IR after generation --codegen            Run the lexer, parser, codegen but stop before assembly generation -S, --asm-only       Emit assembly in input-file.s rather than linking an executable -h, --help           Show the help
 ```

 Running `npm link` will let you refer to this with its name `notcc`.